rkshani/rkshani/README.md

 Android Developer with 3+ years of experience building innovative mobile applications.
 I'm passionate about creating high-performance apps that make a difference in users' daily lives.

 ## 👀 I'm interested in
-- 📱 Mobile App Development (Android & React Native)
+- 📱 Mobile App Development (Android & Flutter)
 - 🤖 AI Integration in Mobile Apps
 - 🛠️ Utility and Productivity Applications
 - 📚 New Development Trends & Technologies